8 min read

 But what bytes do we actually send to Send_RF_DATA?
 We had no idea what the protocol looked like.

-Claude suggested using Frida, a toolkit that lets you intercept function calls in real-time.
-The idea: attach to the running Neewer app, hook the Send_RF_DATA function, then click buttons in the UI and watch what data flows through.
+I'd used Frida before to reverse engineer an Android app, so I suggested we try it here.
+Frida lets you intercept function calls at runtime.
+The plan: attach to the running Neewer app, hook Send_RF_DATA, click buttons in the UI, watch what flows through.

 # Hook Send_RF_DATA in the Neewer app